tommi-lew/graff3/README.md

 Graff3 (graffiti + cube) started off as an idea to develop a native android journaling  application using Samsung's S Pen SDK, and eventually evolved into the current state.
 We were inspired by a YouTube video featuring 3D graffiti and the Rubik's Cube.

 ## What do we have now?
 The current size of the mosaic is a simple 5x5 canvas.
 Anyone can visit the application and express him or herself by drawing on the simple HTML canvas.
-Then, the work of art can be submitted and it will immediately become part of the digital canvas.
+Then, the work of art can be submitted and it will immediately become part of the digital mosaic.

 ## What can be done?
 * Size of the mosaic can be increased